-The next step in the AI development lifecycle is the design phase, and you now need the AI development lead.
+The next step in the AI software development process is the design phase, this is very time-consuming and will require the AI development lead.
 Assuming you are planning to launch the app on the web, Android, and iOS, you need the corresponding development leads.
 The test lead and the DevOps lead need to participate as well.

 This phase involves the low-level design of the AI solution, and the architects and development leads need to work on various aspects like the process stages, sources of information, the conditions for target actions, dynamic behaviors, etc. You can read more about these in “How to design an artificial intelligence system”.

 AI development platforms can expedite the project since they offer the following:

 - AI capabilities like ML, NLP, expert systems, automation, vision, and speech;